hci-lab-um/heuristics-for-test-tool-design/How-To/Activities/Persona-Building.md

 The worked example below shows one approach.
 To reach a set of personas for your context, you would need to build context-specific classification trees similar to these, and then build on them with user interviews or other evidence.

-<details><summary>Worked example of thinking about the heuristics to help plan a set of archetypes or personas</summary>
+<details><summary>Click here for a worked example of thinking about the heuristics to help plan a set of archetypes or personas</summary>

 ### Step 1: Heuristic H04 Communication Preferences